oddoye-david/open-gh-data/README.md

 ## How to run the test suite

 - To run the entire test suite, run `npm test`
-- To run service tests, run `npm test:services`
+- To run integration tests, run `npm test:integration`
-- To run the route tests, run `npm test:routes`
+- To run the unit tests, run `npm test:unit`

 ## Contributing